Saving Wisconsin's bats

 Bats of Wisconsin

-Of the eight species recorded in Wisconsin, the four cave-dwelling bats are listed as threatened - Big Brown, Little Brown, Northern Long-eared, Eastern Pipistrelle -- while four others are on our "watch" list.
+Of the eight species recorded in Wisconsin, the four cave-dwelling bats are listed as threatened - big brown, little brown, northern long-eared and tricolored -- while four others are on our "watch" list.

 There are many volunteer opportunities available to the public.
 For details, please visit the Wisconsin Bat Monitoring Program